InnerSourceCommons/InnerSourcePatterns/concept-anchor.md

 * *Quality Focus* this is a major point for IS.
 Because of the expected submission by a variety of teams and individuals, extra care is taken to make sure that the submitted code is screened to be production quality.
 Comprehensive documentation for submitters, test coverage, CI/CD, static code analysis and other techniques are often used to screen code from strangers in the open source world, these techniques have great benefits for internal teams.

 ##### [SCRUM](https://en.wikipedia.org/wiki/Scrum_%28software_development%29)
-To shorten the example and make it more concrete for SCRUM, a popular agile methodology, one could cite the following scenario:
+To shorten the example and make it more concrete for SCRUM, a popular Agile methodology, one could cite the following scenario:
 Team A depends on Team B's code.
 Team A has a pressing priority for delivery, Team B has their own priorities, none of which is Team A, what to do?
 Using InnerSource, Team A can put the required code changes in to their own backlog and submit it to Team B, essentially removing block making things more "Agile".

 ### DevOps